-Next time your fish is sick, the remedy might not be farther away than your kitchen table.
+Next time your fish are sick, the remedy might not be farther away than your kitchen table.
 Ordinary table salt (Sodium Chloride or NaCl) is a useful remedy for the prevention and treatment of several freshwater fish diseases.
-It assists in the healing of injuries, promotes the formation of slime coating, improves gill function, reduces the uptake of nitrate, and is even effective against some parasites.
+It assists in the healing of injuries, promotes the formation of slime coating, improves gill function, reduces the uptake of nitrite, decreases osmotic stress, and is even effective against some external parasites.

-However, some plant and fish species cannot tolerate salt, so it must be used with caution.
-In these cases, some of the same benefits can be achieved by using stress coat products.
+However, some plant and fish species cannot tolerate much salt, so it must be used with caution.
+In these cases, some of the same benefits can be achieved by using commercial slime-enhancing (Stress Coat) products.

 When to Use Salt

-- Nitrite Poisoning: The addition of a one-half ounce of salt per gallon of freshwater is beneficial for preventing nitrite from poisoning your fish in a newly set up tank.
+- Nitrite Poisoning: The addition of a one-half ounce (1 level Tablespoon) of salt per gallon of freshwater (= 0.3% salinity) is beneficial for preventing nitrite from poisoning your fish in a newly set up tank.

-- Parasites: Many external parasites can be effectively removed with the use of salt, particularly Costia infestations.
+- Parasites: Many external parasites can be effectively reduced with the use of salt, particularly Costia (Ichthyobodo) infestations.

 When to Avoid Salt

-- Live plants: If you have live plants in your aquarium, avoid using salt.
-Plants can be damaged with a relatively low dosage of salt, which is one reason it's best to treat sick fish in an adjunct hospital tank rather than your regular tank.
+- Live plants: If you have live plants in your aquarium, avoid using too much salt.
+Plants can be damaged with a relatively low dosage of salt, which is one reason it's best to treat sick fish in an adjunct hospital tank rather than your regular aquarium.

-- Scaleless fish: Scaleless fish species do not have the added barrier that scales provide, so they cannot tolerate much if any salt.
-The scaleless Corydoras are particularly sensitive to salt; even a small amount could harm them.
-Tetras are also scaleless, salt-sensitive fish.
+- Scaleless fish: Scaleless fish species do not have the added barrier that scales provide, so they cannot tolerate much salt.
+The Corydoras catfish are particularly sensitive to salt; as are Tetras.
+Salt use in aquariums with these species should be no more than 1 level teaspoon per gallon of water (= 0.1% salinity).

-Contrary to popular view, it is not advisable to add salt to your aquarium on an ongoing basis unless the fish are species that require brackish (partially salinated) water conditions.
+Contrary to popular opinion, it is not advisable to add salt to your aquarium on an ongoing basis unless the fish are species that require brackish (partially salinated) water conditions.

 Type, Quantity, and Duration of Salt

-"Bath treatments" essentially mean that you are treating the entire tank; baths are useful for the treatment of stress, nitrite poisoning, and some parasites.
-Salt concentrations for a bath are lower, at one percent or less, and are maintained for up to three weeks.
+"Bath treatments" essentially mean that you are treating the entire quarantine tank; baths are useful for the treatment of stress, nitrite poisoning, and some parasites.
+Salt concentrations for a bath are lower, at one-half percent or less, (1 to 5 teaspoonsful per gallon of water = 0.1 - 0.5% salinity) and are maintained for up to three weeks.

 Performing a Dip

 When treating external parasites, a dip is the method of choice.
-Place four teaspoons of salt in a clean bucket, then slowly add one gallon of water from the aquarium, while swirling the bucket to dissolve the salt.
+Place five to ten level Tablespoons of salt in a clean bucket, then slowly add one gallon of water from the aquarium, while swirling the bucket to dissolve the salt.
+This will make a solution of 1.5 to 3.0% salinity.
 Once the salt is completely dissolved, place the fish in this bucket for five to 30 minutes.
 Observe the fish closely for the entire duration of the dip; if any signs of distress are observed, immediately return the fish to the original aquarium.
+Use an aquarium air pump with an air stone in the water to keep it oxygenated during the dip.

 Performing a Bath